Boiled Fruit Cake (Christmas Cake 2)

 Beat the eggs lightly, keep aside.

-When the fruit mixture has cooled slightly, it does not have to be cold, sift in the flour mix and add eggs.
-Mix well with a folding action.
+When the fruit mixture has cooled slightly, it does not have to be cold, transfer it to a mixing bowl.

 Pour into prepared tin and cook in the centre of the oven for 1 1/4 to l 1/2 hours.
 Keep an eye on it and if it is getting too brown towards the end of cooking, cover it with a layer of aluminium foil.